Michmcb/SectionConfig/README.md

 ### Key
 A Key is used to refer to the following element.
 This is either a section, value, or value list.
-Keys can't contain any of # : { } or newline characters.
+Keys can't contain any of # : { } or newline characters, but they can contain spaces.
 Leading or trailing whitespace is ignored.
 A Key has to be unique within its section.
 The path of something is composed of every key of each parent section, followed by the key referring to the element.
 Each key is separated by a colon (:).